 If you plan on completing a business loan application, come prepared with the right documents and info.
 You should:

 - Choose your preferred lender or loan program.
 Look at factors like minimum credit score, business size, and interest rates to determine what works for you.

 - Have a couple of backup options in place so you can get timely funding.

 - Gather your business info: Business name, address, tax ID, and financial or bank statements.

 - Prepare a business plan, if your business is new.

 - Gather the personal info of business owners: Name, address, tax returns if applicable, and SSN (social security number) or EIN (employee identification number).
-These details will go in the promissory note generated for the loan.
+These details will go in the generated for the loan.